hanhctf/hanhctf.github.io/_posts/2024-06-17-THM-Airplane.md

 ## Web Enumeration

-First of all, add `airplane.thm` to `/etc/hosts`.
+First, add `airplane.thm` to `/etc/hosts`.
 Access home page `http://airplane.thm:8000` will redirected to `http://airplane.thm:8000/?page=index.html`

 ![](/commons/THM/Airplane/0_info.png)

-With `Wappalyzer`, we see, app running on Flask web server.
+With `Wappalyzer`, we see, the app running on the Flask web server.
 `/?page=index.html` in URL, first in my mind LFI.
 Check LFI `/etc/passwd` with `Burpsuite`, we can see 2 users `hudson` and `carlos`.
 ![](/commons/THM/Airplane/1_LFI.png)

-This is a lab, so try read `id_rsa` or `user.txt` but no luck.
+This is a lab, so try to read `id_rsa` or `user.txt` but no luck.
-In fact, in many cases we can use LFI to read id_rsa.
+In fact, in many cases, we can use LFI to read id_rsa.

-Check eviroment which app running.
+Check the environment in which the app running.
 ![](/commons/THM/Airplane/0_1_environ.png)

 Go back to port 6048.